Flawless Physio Logo

 by James McCormack

-This article will provide a group of exercises that we find most effective with our patients who have a Haglund’s deformity.
-It is not a one-size-fits-all but hopefully, they can provide you with some much-needed pain relief.
+This article will provide a group of exercises we find most effective with our patients with a Haglund’s deformity.
+It is not a one-size-fits-all, but hopefully, you can have some success from performing them consistently over a 6-12 week period.

 Best Exercises for Haglund’s Deformity